ZhuEthan/ZhuEthan.github.io/_posts/2021-01-01-ReinforcementLearning(2).md

 ## Week3 Sarsa: GPI with TD
 This week introduces 3 types of estimating algo: Salsa, Expected Salsa and Q-learning.
 Expected Salsa and Q-learning are offline learning algo without importance sampling but Salsa is an online algo.

+*Why could offline learning go without importance?*
+The agent is estimating action value with unknown policy, it doesn't need importance sampling to correct for the diff in action selection.

+The action-value function represents the returns following each action in a given state.
+The agents target policy represents the probability of taking each action in a given state.

 ![Sarsa-Algo](../img/Sarsa-Algo.png)
 ![Sarsa-Control](../img/Sarsa-Control.png)
 ![Q-Learning](../img/Q-Learning.png)